 - 3/4 cup panko bread crumbs, divided into 1/2 and 1/4 cups

 In a shallow dish, place 1/4 cup of the bread crumbs and set aside.

 Using clean hands, mold the mixture into cakes.
-(Roll in to a ball and then pat flatter, about 1/2 thick).
-If you want little, appetizer style, you might get 6 to a can, if you’re envisioning restaurant style, two for a meal, you’ll get 4 total)
+(Roll into a ball and then pat flat, to about 1/2″ thick).
+If you want little appetizer style, you might get 6 to a can.
+If you’re envisioning restaurant-style, two for a meal, you’ll get 4 total.

 Serve with tartar sauce, balsamic reduction, or just dijon mustard.